abdisalanfirin/Digital-forensics/README.md

-This is the code repository for Digital Forensics with Kali Linux, published by Abdisalan Firin.
+This is the code repository for Digital Forensics with Kali Linux, published by

+Cameo Reindl.
+Mary Yang.
+Phillip Snell.
+Abdisalan Firin.
+Georges Avenie.

 It contains all the supporting project files necessary to work through the Case Report

 ### About the Case Report